akshat57/Intents-Analysis/Analysis/README.txt

 2. Run DEFAULT 'pre_processing_mypc.py' with the file you want to use as training data.
 Use that to build 'intent_labels.pkl'.
 	To pre-process other language data, which is not training data, RUN : python3 pre_processing_mypc.py --lang marathi --flag Test

+SYNTHESIZED data
+1. RUN synthesized_summarize.py to convert synthesize data file into a labels.txt file.
+2. RUN synthesized_stats.py to see similarity index values for two given speech samples.
+3.

+SYNTHESIZED FEMALE 1 IS ARCHANA
+SYNTHESIZED FEMALE 2 IS IITF
+SYNTHESIZED IS SYNTHESIZED MALE VOICE